You’ve been reading all the wonderful articles on The Work at Home Woman, and now you want to join the growing workforce of “remote” employees.

-Well, the truth is you’d be in good company with this fast growing sector of American workers.
-In fact, according to a study by globalworkplaceanalytics.com, approximately 3.7 million workers, or almost 3% of the workforce works from home at least part of the time.
+Well, the truth is you’d be in good company with this fast-growing sector of American workers.
+According to a study by Global Workplace Analytics, approximately 3.7 million workers, or almost 3% of the workforce works from home at least part of the time.

 There are lots of ways to find work-from-home positions.
 For starters, this site is a wonderful resource.
-You could conduct some searches on the big job boards like FlexJobs, Indeed, and CareerBuilder, too.
+You can conduct some searches on the big job boards like FlexJobs, Indeed, and CareerBuilder, too.

-Here are three simple ways you can use LinkedIn to find your next work-from-home opportunity:
+Here are three simple ways you can use LinkedIn to find your next work-from-home opportunity.

-Conduct a Job Search
+1. Conduct a Job Search

-Research + Follow Companies Who Recruit Remote Workers
+2. Research + Follow Companies Who Recruit Remote Workers

 Once you find a company you are interested in, simply search the company’s name, click through to their page, and click the yellow “follow” button in the upper right-hand corner of the page.
 By following the company, you can click the home page tab and stay up to date with any updates they post or click the careers tab and see any jobs they have posted.
 And if you’d benefit from having an insider at the organization, you can look to the right of the page to see who in your network may work for (1st-degree connection) or be connected to someone who works for (2nd-degree connection) the company you are researching.

-Join a LinkedIn Group
+3. Join a LinkedIn Group

 I think one of the most underutilized components of LinkedIn is the groups.
 There are groups for almost anything you could imagine.
 And, as you have probably guessed, there are even groups dedicated to telecommuting.
-One of the largest general groups is FlexJobs (with over 15,000 members), but there are telecommuting groups for writers, IT professionals, social media marketers, PR experts, and the list goes on and on.
+One of the largest general groups is FlexJobs (with over 15,000 members).
+Still, there are telecommuting groups for writers, IT professionals, social media marketers, PR experts, and the list goes on and on.

 You can locate these groups by typing in your interests in the top search bar and using one of the work from home search terms we described and selecting the groups that come up in your search.
-Once you join one of these groups, you can connect with like-minded professionals in your geographic area, get plugged into the latest job openings, trends and thought leaders in your industry, discover compelling content to share with others, or even establish your own expertise by getting involved with discussions with your fellow group members.
+Once you join one of these groups, you can connect with like-minded professionals in your geographic area, get plugged into the latest job openings, trends and thought leaders in your industry, discover compelling content to share with others or even establish your own expertise by getting involved with discussions with your fellow group members.

 When used properly, LinkedIn can be a powerful tool in your job search arsenal.
 How are you leveraging LinkedIn to find work-from-home opportunities?
 What groups are you a part of?
 Do you have a success story you can share that demonstrates how LinkedIn worked for you?

-Christy Schutz is a communications professional and freelance writer focused on topics like employer/personal branding, career management, personal development, women in the workplace, and female entrepreneurs.
-She enjoys putting 16+ years of experience in the advertising, recruitment marketing, employee/internal communications and special events industries to good use by helping others to discover, develop and market their own distinct calling or mission.
-This Tampa Bay, FL-based Mom also keeps herself busy by raising 4 kids, caring for her husband & doting on her dogs Petey and Daisy!
+Christy Schutz is a communications professional, and freelance writer focused on topics like employer/personal branding, career management, personal development, women in the workplace, and female entrepreneurs.
+She enjoys putting 16+ years of experience in the advertising, recruitment marketing, employee/internal communications, and special events industries to good use by helping others to discover, develop and market their own distinct calling or mission.
+This Tampa Bay, FL-based Mom also keeps herself busy by raising four kids, caring for her husband & doting on her dogs Petey and Daisy!

 This page includes affiliate links.
 Please be aware we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.